Lord George Gordon: Conversion to Judaism

-In 1787, at the age of 36, Lord George Gordon converted to Judaism in Birmingham (though other sources report the conversion occurred slightly earlier when in Holland in the Netherlands), and underwent brit milah (ritual circumcision; circumcision was rare in the England of his day) at the synagogue in Severn Street now next door to Singers Hill Synagogue.
-He took the name of Yisrael bar Avraham Gordon ("Israel son of Abraham" Gordon—since Judaism regards a convert as the spiritual "son" of the Biblical Abraham).
+In 1787, at the age of 36, Lord George Gordon converted to Judaism in Birmingham (though other sources report the conversion occurred slightly earlier when in Holland in the Netherlands), and underwent brit milah (ritual circumcision; circumcision was rare in England) at the synagogue in Severn Street now next door to Singers Hill Synagogue.
+He took the name of Yisrael ben Avraham Gordon ("Israel son of Abraham" Gordon—since Judaism regards a convert as the spiritual "son" of the Biblical Abraham).
 Gordon thus became what Judaism regards as, and Jews call, a "Ger Tsedek"—a righteous convert.

 Not much is known about his life as a Jew in Birmingham, but the Bristol Journal of 15 December 1787 reported that Gordon had been living in Birmingham since August 1786:

 He lived with a Jewish woman in the Froggery, a marshy area now under New Street station.

 While in prison, Gordon lived the life of an Orthodox Jew, and he adjusted his prison life to his circumstances.
 He put on his tzitzit and tefillin daily.
 He fasted when the halakha (Jewish law) prescribed it, and likewise celebrated the Jewish holidays.
 He was supplied kosher meat and wine, and Shabbat challos by prison authorities.
 The prison authorities permitted him to have a minyan on the Jewish Sabbath and to affix a mezuza on the door of his cell.
 The Ten Commandments were also hung on his wall.